zessu/zessu/README.md

 **Fun fact**: I am a music producer and DJ 🎧

-**Short Term**: make more music, own a restaurant and change the world through innovation
+**Short Term**: make more music, own a restaurant and change my community through innovation

 **How to reach me**: r4sttyxgl5091v@duck.com